banner image

 • Increased focus and motivation

-• Improved grades and test performance
+• Improved well-being, grades, and test performance

 • More sleep and energy